 - 1. Open the Spares Analysis that you want to delete. - 2.
-On the Common Tasks menu, click the Delete Analysis link.

-A confirmation message appears, asking if you really want to delete the analysis.

-The Spares Analysis record and all associated Spare, Spare Application, and Spare Application Population records are deleted.
+On the Common Tasks menu, click the Delete Analysis link. - A confirmation message appears, asking if you really want to delete the analysis. - 3.
+Click the Yes button. - The Spares Analysis record and all associated Spare, Spare Application, and Spare Application Population records are deleted.